The Swan (novel)

 The Swan (orig.
 Icelandic Svanurinn) is a novel written by the Icelandic writer Guðbergur Bergsson in 1991.

 Plot introduction

 The story is about a nine-year-old girl sent to a country farm in Iceland to serve her probation for shoplifting (which is a characteristic Icelandic sentence).
 In the novel, the girl finds a kind of freedom by submitting to the inevitable restraints and suffering of remote rural life.
+She develops a bond with the farmhand, who writes a diary in the evenings.
+Things are disrupted when the farmer's daughter returns from university unexpectedly.